Skip to Main Content

 What the 2025 Pearl 3 Star Prestige Rating Signals

-Awards in the craft spirits sector function as comparative instruments, and the Pearl 3 Star Prestige designation in the EP Club framework places Lark in the upper bracket of assessed producers, not merely within the Australian field but against a wider reference set.
-Three-star Prestige recognition in this system indicates consistent output quality assessed across multiple expressions, rather than a single exceptional release that might inflate a producer's apparent standing.
+Awards in the craft spirits sector function as comparative instruments, and Lark's recognition places it in the upper bracket of assessed producers.
+Its recognition indicates consistent output quality assessed across multiple expressions, rather than a single exceptional release that might inflate a producer's apparent standing.

 Within the Australian craft spirits category, this tier of recognition aligns Lark with the cohort of producers that collectors treat as allocation targets rather than casual retail purchases.
 The pattern mirrors what has happened in Australian fine wine, where estate-level recognition at producers like Bass Phillip in Gippsland or Brokenwood in Hunter Valley creates a secondary market dynamic that shifts buying behaviour toward forward purchasing and cellar allocation rather than walk-in retail.
 For Tasmanian whisky at Lark's recognition level, the same logic applies: limited annual production combined with strong international demand means that certain expressions sell before they reach open shelves.